SP2-ineedpower/OneForAll/README.md

 # OneForAll
-making an awsome web application of our school project
+making an awsome web application for our school project